w3f/polkadot-wiki/docs/maintain/kusama/maintain-guides-society-kusama.md

 #### Lock-up Time

 It would take the number of members of the society as the variable to determine how many blocks you have to wait in order to get the payout.
-The longest lock-up time is close to 3 years.
+The longest lockup time is close to 3 years.
 The formula is defined [in the society pallet][substrate pallet] if you would like to have a look.

 Example: